johanngan/pmd-bot/README.md

 - [A modified version of the Jumper library](https://github.com/johanngan/Jumper) for pathfinding.

 ## Installation
-1. Retrieve the repository locally (for example, by doing `git clone https://github.com/johanngan/pmd-bot.git` through command line).
+1. Retrieve the repository locally (for example, by doing `git clone https://github.com/johanngan/pmd-bot.git` through the command line).
 2. Retrieve the [modified Jumper library](https://github.com/johanngan/Jumper), and copy the `jumper/` directory into PMD-Bot's top-level directory (the same level as this README).

 ## Usage